ralam/React-Kanban-Board/README.md

-Trello board clone made with React and React-dnd.
-[Live demo](https://ralam.github.io/react-trello-clone/).
+Trello-inspired board made with React and React-dnd.
+[Live demo](https://ralam.github.io/React-Kanban-Board/).
+Currently has create/edit/delete and drag and drop functionality for cards.